macseem/currency_parser/README.txt

 reference in one of it's narratives.
 A payment reference is guaranteed to be the letters "PAY" then 6 digits and then two more letters (e.g. PAY000001YB).
 The currencies that we deal with for the purpose of this exercise are GBP, EUR, USD and CAD.
-If there is another currenciy in a bank statement, it also should be in the oputput.
+If there is another currency in a bank statement, it also should be in the oputput.

 Sample Output: